oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/lebanon.md

 mixed legal system of civil law based on the French civil code, Ottoman legal tradition, and religious laws covering personal status, marriage, divorce, and other family relations of the Jewish, Islamic, and Christian communities

 ### 憲法
-- `history`: drafted 15 May 1926, adopted 23 May 1926
+- `歷史`: drafted 15 May 1926, adopted 23 May 1926
-- `amendments`: proposed by the president of the republic and introduced as a government bill to the National Assembly or proposed by at least 10 members of the Assembly and agreed upon by two thirds of its members; if proposed by the National Assembly, review and approval by two-thirds majority of the Cabinet is required; if approved, the proposal is next submitted to the Cabinet for drafting as an amendment; Cabinet approval requires at least two-thirds majority, followed by submission to the National Assembly for discussion and vote; passage requires at least two-thirds majority vote of a required two-thirds quorum of the Assembly membership and promulgation by the president; amended several times, last in 2004
+- `修正`: proposed by the president of the republic and introduced as a government bill to the National Assembly or proposed by at least 10 members of the Assembly and agreed upon by two thirds of its members; if proposed by the National Assembly, review and approval by two-thirds majority of the Cabinet is required; if approved, the proposal is next submitted to the Cabinet for drafting as an amendment; Cabinet approval requires at least two-thirds majority, followed by submission to the National Assembly for discussion and vote; passage requires at least two-thirds majority vote of a required two-thirds quorum of the Assembly membership and promulgation by the president; amended several times, last in 2004

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the father must be a citizen of Lebanon
+- `血統公民身份`: the father must be a citizen of Lebanon
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: unknown
+- `入籍的居留要求`: unknown

 ### 選舉權
 21 years of age; authorized for all men and women regardless of religion; excludes persons convicted of felonies and other crimes or those imprisoned; excludes all military and security service personnel regardless of rank

 ### 行政部門
-- `chief of state`: president (vacant)
+- `國家元首`: president (vacant)
-- `head of government`: Caretaker Prime Minister Najib MIQATI (since 20 September 2021)
+- `政府首腦`: Caretaker Prime Minister Najib MIQATI (since 20 September 2021)
-- `cabinet`: Cabinet chosen by the prime minister in consultation with the president and Parliament
+- `内閣`: Cabinet chosen by the prime minister in consultation with the president and Parliament
-- `elections/appointments`: president indirectly elected by a qualified majority of two-thirds of Parliament members in the first round and if needed a two-thirds quorum of members by simple majority vote in a second round for a 6-year term (eligible for non-consecutive terms); last held on 31 October 2016; prime minister appointed by the president in consultation with Parliament
+- `選舉/任命`: president indirectly elected by a qualified majority of two-thirds of Parliament members in the first round and if needed a two-thirds quorum of members by simple majority vote in a second round for a 6-year term (eligible for non-consecutive terms); last held on 31 October 2016; prime minister appointed by the president in consultation with Parliament
-- `election results`: *2023:* on 14 June 2023, Parliament failed in its twelfth attempt to elect a president; note - the Hezbollah bloc withdrew following the first round of voting and a second round was not possible since Parliament lacked the required 86-member quorum for a second round of voting*2016:* Michel AWN elected president in second round; Parliament vote - Michel AWN (FPM) 83; the president was finally elected in its 46th attempt on 31 October 2016
+- `選舉結果`: *2023:* on 14 June 2023, Parliament failed in its twelfth attempt to elect a president; note - the Hezbollah bloc withdrew following the first round of voting and a second round was not possible since Parliament lacked the required 86-member quorum for a second round of voting*2016:* Michel AWN elected president in second round; Parliament vote - Michel AWN (FPM) 83; the president was finally elected in its 46th attempt on 31 October 2016

 ### 立法部門
-- `description`: unicameral House of Representatives or Majlis al-Nuwab in Arabic, Chambre des députés in French (128 seats; members directly elected in multi-member constituencies by open-list proportional representation vote; members serve 4-year terms)
+- `描述`: unicameral House of Representatives or Majlis al-Nuwab in Arabic, Chambre des députés in French (128 seats; members directly elected in multi-member constituencies by open-list proportional representation vote; members serve 4-year terms)
-- `elections`: last held on 15 May 2022 (next to be held in May 2026)
+- `選舉`: last held on 15 May 2022 (next to be held in May 2026)
-- `election results`: percent of vote by party/coalition – NA; seats by party/coalition – FPM 16, LF 14, Amal Movement 13, Hezbollah 13, PSP 9, Kata’ib Party 4, other 30, independent 29; composition - men 120, women 8, percentage women 6.3%
+- `選舉結果`: percent of vote by party/coalition – NA; seats by party/coalition – FPM 16, LF 14, Amal Movement 13, Hezbollah 13, PSP 9, Kata’ib Party 4, other 30, independent 29; composition - men 120, women 8, percentage women 6.3%
 **note 1**:  Lebanon’s constitution states that the Parliament cannot conduct regular business until it elects a president when the position is vacant **note 2**:  seats are apportioned evenly between Christians and Muslims

 ### 司法部門
-- `highest court(s)`: Court of Cassation or Supreme Court (organized into 8 chambers, each with a presiding judge and 2 associate judges); Constitutional Council (consists of 10 members)
+- `最高法院`: Court of Cassation or Supreme Court (organized into 8 chambers, each with a presiding judge and 2 associate judges); Constitutional Council (consists of 10 members)
-- `judge selection and term of office`: Court of Cassation judges appointed by Supreme Judicial Council, a 10-member body headed by the chief justice, and includes other judicial officials; judge tenure NA; Constitutional Council members appointed - 5 by the Council of Ministers and 5 by parliament; members serve 5-year terms
+- `法官遴選和任期`: Court of Cassation judges appointed by Supreme Judicial Council, a 10-member body headed by the chief justice, and includes other judicial officials; judge tenure NA; Constitutional Council members appointed - 5 by the Council of Ministers and 5 by parliament; members serve 5-year terms
-- `subordinate courts`: Courts of Appeal; Courts of First Instance; specialized tribunals, religious courts; military courts
+- `下級法院`: Courts of Appeal; Courts of First Instance; specialized tribunals, religious courts; military courts

 ### 政黨
 Al-Ahbash (Association of Islamic Charitable Projects) or AICPAmal Movement ("Hope Movement")Azm MovementBa’th Arab Socialist Party of LebanonFree Patriotic Movement or FPMFuture Movement Bloc or FM (resigned from politics in January 2022)HizballahIslamic Action Front or IAFKata'ib PartyLebanese Democratic PartyLebanese Forces or LFMarada MovementProgressive Socialist Party or PSPSocial Democrat Hunshaqian PartySyrian Social Nationalist Party or SSNPTashnaq or Armenian Revolutionary Federation